Biz-mark/Quicksilver/README.md

 ```

-These events called before and after storing cached page, so you can modify contents of it.
+These events are triggered before and after a cached page is stored, allowing you to modify its contents.

 - `bizmark.quicksilver.before_store` - void
 ```php